crux-bphc/dev-summer-group-2024/Machine Learning/Week 1 - Prerequisites/README.md

 By the end of this week, you will have a solid foundation in Python, NumPy, and Pandas, setting you up for the world of Machine Learning.
 So let's get started!

+**Note:** _Basic python doesn't have any notebook associated with it.
+We have provided links from which you can learn it at your own pace._

 ## Requirements

 - Jupyter Notebooks: Jupyter Notebooks are a popular tool for interactive computing and data analysis.
 They provide an environment where you can write and execute code, visualize data, and document your work using markdown.
 The ``.ipynb`` files in the ``Numpy`` and ``Pandas`` folder are jupyter notebooks.